MitchellShiell/mitchellshiell.github.io/Readme.md

-# :newspaper: OICR Software Engineering Blog
+# :newspaper: OICR Engineering Blog

 ###  **We are a team of software engineers, infrastructure specialists, and bioinformaticians creating big-data tools to better treat cancer, one genome at a time.**

 # Table of Contents